Be Calm

 “The tranquility that comes when you stop caring what they say, or think, or do.
 Only what you do.” - Marcus-Aurelius

 "Do not wish for events to happen as you wish.
-But wish for them to happen as they do happen and you will have [you will have a well flowing life]/[peace, tranquility]"
+But wish for them to happen as they do happen and you will have peace, tranquility" - Epictetus

 Focusing on Internal Outcomes for Tranquility

-• Prioritizing quality work processes over external results.
+• Prioritizing quality work processes over external unpredictable results.

 • Adhering to best practices in coding and communication.